 Autoblog, Outside, and Bicycling Magazine all note that distracted driving has only increased over the years.
 If you’re looking at your phone, or even a navigation screen, you’re not paying attention to the road.
 But distracted driving is only part of the problem.
 Or, rather, it’s a symptom of a greater issue.

 A 2006 study published in the British Medical Journal found that four-wheel-drive vehicle drivers were 4 times more likely to engage in distracted driving than other drivers.
-As Jalopnik and Wired explain, many modern drivers—especially those in larger vehicles, like SUVs and trucks—don’t feel vulnerable.
+Many modern drivers—especially those in larger vehicles, like SUVs and trucks—don’t feel vulnerable.
 Their vehicles have so much mass, so many airbags, and sensors, that they’ve lost the sense of how dangerous driving can be.
 Worse, American crash standards haven’t really taken into account pedestrian safety, unlike European ones.

 Although ADAS features have reduced accidents, they also make drivers complacent, AAA reports.
 25% of drivers were comfortable doing other tasks while driving, so long as their vehicle had forward-collision or lane-departure warning.
 Also, 25% of drivers reported not doing visual checks if their vehicle had blind-spot monitoring.